aaronsb/ai_platform/DEVELOPER.md

 This document provides guidelines and best practices for developers working on the AI Platform project.
 These guidelines incorporate and extend the AI-specific development practices defined in our `.clinerules` file.

+Since this document is likely to be read by agentic coding agents as well as regular humans, it's a bit more verbose than normal.
+For those humans reading this, it's ok to gloss over some stuff - there won't be a test at the end of this book.

 ## AI Development Practices

 This project follows specific guidelines optimized for AI coding agents while maintaining compatibility with human developer workflows.
 These practices are defined in our `.clinerules` file and prioritize: